 The soil test will let your lawn care company know the chemical makeup of your soil.
 Having the correct pH is an important start to a successful lawn.
 Most cool season grasses thrive at a pH of 6.2 to about 7.0.
 If your soil is greatly under these numbers changes will need to occur.
 Recommendations on soil tests are specific to the region where you live.
 If the soil pH is already within the correct range, it makes for an easier start.

-If the pH is on the low end we look to adjust it with a product like dolomitic limestone.
+When the pH is on the low end, we look to adjust it with a product like dolomitic limestone.
 If the pH is high (for instance, 8.2), then aluminum sulfate can be applied to lower pH down to the desired level.